Who is processing your data?

 - You have the right to object to us processing certain personal data about you.
 For example, you can ask us to stop processing data for marketing or market research purposes.
 However, where we need to continue to process the personal data, for example to administer your policy or for fraud prevention purposes, we are not obliged to stop processing it.

 If you would like to contact us about one of your data rights set out under "Your Rights" above, then please contact firstname.lastname@example.org or write to Data Requests, BGL Customer Services, Fusion House, Bretton Way, Bretton, Peterborough, PE3 8BG.
+You can use these details to contact BISL Limited, BFSL Limited or ACM ULR Limited which are all part of the BGL Group of Companies,

 We aim to provide a high level of service to all our customers but occasionally things can go wrong, when this happens we will do everything we can to put things right.